 Along with increased energy efficiency and load flexibility, a number of technologies are advancing to meet this need.
 A partial list of these options includes advanced geothermal power, long-duration storage, and hydrogen.
 This is highly positive, as it is unlikely that a single technology will emerge to meet this large, critical need.

-In addition to other options, a growing and innovative group of advanced nuclear energy technologies has recently emerged as a potential source of dispatchable carbon-free power.4 Thise potential is highlighted
+In addition to other options, a growing and innovative group of advanced nuclear energy technologies has recently emerged as a potential source of dispatchable carbon-free power.4 This potential is highlighted

-in the U.S. Department of Energy’s Pathways to Commercial Liftoff: Advanced Nuclear report and federal support for new nuclear development, with the passage of the ADVANCE Act in 2024, which reduces licensing fees and streamlines NRC regulatory processes with the goal of accelerating deployment timelines.5
+in the U.S. Department of Energy’s Pathways to Commercial Liftoff: Advanced Nuclear report, federal support for new nuclear development, and the passage of the ADVANCE Act in 2024, which reduces licensing fees and streamlines NRC regulatory processes with the goal of accelerating deployment timelines.5

 The term advanced nuclear represents a suite of technologies, a description of which is provided in subsequent sections of this document.
-Advanced nuclear technologies could offer attractive possibilities for New York, with its scalability, economic development, low land use, and potential

-applications of process heat.
-It may represent an opportunity for additional grid capacity to support an electrifying economy, that can complement New York’s buildout of renewables.
+Advanced nuclear technologies could offer attractive possibilities for New York, with their scalability, economic development, low land use, and potential to produce process heat for industrial applications.
+They may represent an opportunity for additional grid capacity to support an electrifying economy, that can complement New York’s buildout of renewables.
 Yet advanced nuclear technologies raise a host of questions that would have to be addressed before planning on it, regarding technological readiness, costs and cost risks, environmental justice, among other factors.

 Accordingly, this discussion paper examines a number of advanced nuclear technology options from the standpoint of technological readiness and systemic challenges and issues.
 The objective is to surface the most important opportunities, issues, and questions associated with these options to create a platform for additional analysis and stakeholder input on these options that moves New York forward towards its energy, economic, climate, and equity goals.